Free delivery and quick, free installation

 Once you’ve stirred your paint and prepared your brushes, it’s time to apply the first coat.
 Start from the top right panel and work your way down until you’re finished.
 This could take a couple of hours if your door is larger than a two-car garage.

-Paint one panel at a time until you reach the hinges.
-From there, lift the garage door so you have more room to move and can be more precise with your brush.
+From there, lift the garage door, so you have more space to move and can be more precise with your brush application.
 After applying paint to the edges, you’re done.

 Best Metal Garage Door Paint Options

-Acrylic Latex Exterior Paint
+Acrylic Latex Paint

 Acrylic latex exterior paint is the most commonly used paint for metal garage doors.
-It’s simple to maintain, fast to dry, resistant to fading over time, and bonds easily to metal surfaces.
-It also comes in a variety of finishes such as gloss and satin, which will protect your surface from scrapes and scratches.
+It’s simple to maintain, fast to dry, non-yellowing, resistant to fading over time, and bonds easily to metal surfaces.

-Oil-Based Paint
+Oil-based Paint

 Oil-based paint is more rust- and stain-resistant than acrylic latex varieties, but may yellow or oxidize over time.
 Since it’s more durable, it takes longer to dry, sometimes over a day.
 Oil-based paints also emit high levels of VOCs, which can negatively impact the environment, your health, and your garage’s air quality.